Types of Xanax

 Purple Xanax pill

-Purple Xanax pills (M A23) are extended-release versions of the drug that are 2mg dosage.
-These pills are designed to release alprazolam slowly into the system so that .25/.5mg amounts are delivered over the course of a day.
+Purple Xanax pills (M A23) are extended-release versions of the drug that are a 2mg dosage.
+These pills are designed to release alprazolam slowly into the system so that 0.25/0.5mg amounts are delivered over the course of a day.

-Purple Xanax is not recommended for use in pregnant women as they carry positive evidence of risk.
+Purple Xanax is not recommended for use in pregnant women as there is positive evidence of risk.

 Orange/Peach Xanax

-Peach or orange Xanax pills are mainly .5mg of alprazolam and are intended for those suffering from anxiety or mild to moderate pain.
-While the risk of developing an addiction to small dosage Xanax is lower, prolonged misuse can still lead to dependence.
+Peach or orange Xanax pills are mainly 0.5mg of alprazolam and are intended for those suffering from anxiety or mild to moderate pain.
+While the risk of developing an addiction to small doses of Xanax is lower, prolonged misuse can still lead to dependence.

 Other types of alprazolam